rchakra3/x9115rc3/hw/code/8/README.md

 - Type 2 comparator
    - Used to compare eras of the same optimzer.
-I have used A12 for this and used 0.56 as the cutoff value.
+I have used A12 for this and used 0.56 as the cutoff value which is described as a 'Small' change [2][3].
 This basically means that there is improvement if the values of the objectives in the new era are better at least 56% of the time.
    - If there is no improvement, number of lives is decreased by 1
    - If there is improvement, number of lives is increased by 5